SystemsApproach/private5g/arch.rst

 -  Ensures this connectivity fulfills the promised QoS requirements.
 -  Tracks user mobility to ensure uninterrupted service.
 -  Tracks subscriber usage for billing and charging.

+For readers familiar with Internet architecture and Wi-Fi as a common access technology, some of these functions might look a bit surprising.
+For example, Wi-Fi, like most of the Internet, normally provides a best-effort service, whereas cellular networks often aim to deliver some sort of QoS guarantee.
+Tracking subscribers for both mobility and billing are also not the sort of things we tend to think about in the Internet, but they are considered important functions for cellular networks.
+The reasons for these differences are numerous, including the typically large costs of acquiring cellular spectrum and maintaining the infrastructure to use it such as radio towers.
+With that large investment, there is a desire to recoup costs by charging subscribers, and thus to make some sort of service guarantees to those subscribers.
+Much of the complexity of the mobile core follows from these requirements being imposed by service providers.

 Note that Mobile Core is another example of a generic term.
 In 4G this is called the *Evolved Packet Core (EPC)* and in 5G it is called the